Medical Definition of Bone type

-Bone type: One of the four basic bone shapes in the human skeleton -- long bones, short bones, flat bones, and irregular bones.
+Bone type: One of the four basic bone shapes in the human skeleton.

 Medical Dictionary Definitions A - Z

 Search Medical Dictionary